fhaoquan/APK-Information/README.md

 	</manifest>

 ###Example #2
-Outputs Some Isolated Information From The XML,
+Outputs Some Isolated Information From The XML.
-It Uses A XPath-Like Syntax.

 	<?php
 	  setlocale(LC_ALL, 'en_US.UTF-8');